HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking whether package ‘maEndToEnd’ can be installed ...
+*   checking whether package 'maEndToEnd' can be installed ...
 WARNING
     ```
     Found the following significant warnings:
       Warning: call dbDisconnect() when finished working with a connection
-    See ‘/home/hb/repositories/matrixStats/revdep/checks/maEndToEnd/new/maEndToEnd.Rcheck/00install.out’ for details.
+    See '/home/hb/repositories/matrixStats/revdep/checks/maEndToEnd/new/maEndToEnd.Rcheck/00install.out' for details.
     ```

 *   checking package dependencies ...
 NOTE